 Video prospecting isn’t just a nice combination of words—it’s also one of the best SDR practices you can adopt.
-Using a short, one-minute video allows SDRs to present themselves, deliver the value message to the prospect, and request scheduling a follow-up call for later.
+Using a short, one-minute video allows SDRs to present themselves, deliver the value message to the prospect, and request scheduling a follow-up call for a later date.

 CIENCE SDRs actively use this practice in their daily routine as a perfect way to kill two birds with one stone: deliver an important message and intrigue the prospect before a face-to-face call.

-Video prospecting doesn’t require any special acting or technical skills from SDRs.
+Video prospecting doesn’t require special acting or technical skills from SDRs.
 All they need is a simple laptop camera and a little bit of creativity to express themselves.
-A nice smile and a positive attitude won't harm.
+A nice smile and a positive attitude will go a long way.